RocketChat/Rocket.Chat.js.SDK/README.md

 `ClientCommandResponse` object structure:
 - ClientCommandResponse.success: Boolean indicating the success status of the command
-- ClientCommandResponse.msg: Message response to the command
+- Along with any other relevant property to the response

 ### `driver.asyncCall(method, params)`